Create The Ultimate Experience For The Candidate

 Represent your diversity

-42% of candidates would turn down a job offer if the company doesn’t have clear diversity goals according to Jobvite.
+According to Jobvite, 42% of candidates would turn down a job offer if the company doesn’t have clear diversity goals.

-Ensure you have a diverse mix of team members involved in the interview process so the candidate can see these values matter.
+Ensure a diverse mix of team members is involved in the interview process so the candidate can see that these values matter.

 Keep it real

-Don’t oversell the role as the candidate may then get the sense that the opportunity is “too good to be true” this could then in turn lead to doubts.
+Don’t oversell the role, as the candidate may get the sense that the opportunity is “too good to be true.”
+This could, in turn, lead to doubts.

-When it gets down to the nitty gritty be upfront and honest, if you have to convey something that you feel may be a negative then follow it up with a positive.
+When it gets down to the nitty gritty, be upfront and honest.
+If you have to convey something that you feel may be negative, follow it up with a positive.

-Show that you really know the role and the company
+Show that you know the role and the company

-Learn the role inside out, what will be expected of the candidate, what assignments will they work on, name member of the team, use the correct lingo and tell them what the team culture is like.
-This information will be received well and make the candidate confidence in what you are saying.
+Learn the role inside out, what will be expected of the candidate, what assignments they will work on, name team members, use the correct lingo and tell them what the team culture is like.
+This information will be received well and give the candidate confidence in what you are saying.

-Nowadays candidates want to know the honest truth about working for a company on a day to day bases before they will consider an offer.
-They will want to have an understanding about the company culture, compensations and benefits way in advance of making a decision on an offer.
+Nowadays, candidates want to know the honest truth about working for a company on a day-to-day basis before they consider an offer.
+They want to understand the company culture, compensation and benefits well before deciding on an offer.

-Ensure this is covered off in the interview process by the interviewers or share information on these topics in advance.
+Ensure the interviewers cover this in the interview process or share information on these topics in advance.

-Following all or some of the above will help to create the experience for the candidate and in turn make them more inclined to sign that offer letter!
+Following all or some of the above will help create an experience for the candidate, which will, in turn, make them more inclined to sign that offer letter!

 Oakstone International